Germany must play active military role, says defense minister | DW | 07.11.2019

-The German armed forces should be deployed more proactively in foreign missions, Annegret Kramp-Karrenbauer has said.
-But a key Cabinet colleague warned against unilateral action.
+The Bundeswehr should be deployed proactively abroad, the defense minister said.
+She has pledged to bump defense spending to 2% of GDP by 2031, which could make Germany the third largest defense spender in the world.

-In a speech delivered Thursday at the Bundeswehr University in Munich, German Defense Minister Annegret Kramp-Karrenbauer said Germany greatly benefits from the rules-based global order and should do more to secure its success.
+Germany greatly benefits from the rules-based global order and should do more to secure its success, German Defense Minister Annegret Kramp-Karrenbauer said in a speech delivered Thursday at the Bundeswehr University in Munich

-Kramp-Karrenbauer noted that allies are increasingly asking for Berlin to play an active role in global security.
+Kramp-Karrenbauer noted that allies are increasingly asking for Berlin to play a proactive role in global security.

 "A country of our size, with our economic and technological power, our geostrategic position and global interests, cannot just stand on the sidelines and watch," she said.
 "Germany must participate in international debates and drive them forward."